verekia/three-gpu-ecosystem-tests/README.md

 - `npm run docker` to build and run the app in production mode.

-> The Docker image uses Node 20, before `navigator` was added in Node 21.
+> The Docker image uses Node 25.

 Otherwise, to test with your local Node.js version:

-1. `npm i`
+1. `npm i --legacy-peer-deps`
 2. `npm run dev` to check how it works in development.
 3. `npm run start` to check how it works in production.